xcape-io/PyProps/README.md

 ﻿# PyProps library
 ***Library for escape room Raspberry props written in Python.***

-With the *PyProps library* you can start coding a Raspberry props for you escape room 2.0 in a few minutes.
+With the *PyProps library* you can start coding a Raspberry prop for you escape room 2.0 in a few minutes.

 PyProps core library:
 * hide the code to publish / subscribe messages with MQTT